 PRO TIPIn writing your resume, avoid using generalizations and, wherever possible, provide specific examples.
 It also helps to contextualize your experience, so that recruiters can better map out the best matches for your talent.

-How to demonstrate Etl skills on your resume
+Power phrases for your Etl skills on resume

 - Standardized ETL processes and tools to automate data extraction and manual reporting, reducing 400 man hours across the entire operation